galaxyproject/galaxy-helm/README.md

 ## Requirements

-- Helm installed: Please follow official instructions from [here] (https://github.com/helm/helm/blob/master/docs/install.md#installing-the-helm-client).
+- Helm installed: Please follow official instructions from [here](https://github.com/helm/helm/blob/master/docs/install.md#installing-the-helm-client).
 - Access to a Kubernetes cluster (with shared file system accessible through a Persistent Volume or equivalent).
   - For development purposes or local tests, the local Minikube environment can be used.
 Install minikube following [official instructions](https://kubernetes.io/docs/tasks/tools/install-minikube/).
 - kubectl cli: The command line argument for connection to a Kubernetes instance (remote cluster or local minikube).
 If not installed as part of Minikube steps, follow ONLY the installation steps (not the configuration ones) from [here]( https://kubernetes.io/docs/tasks/tools/install-kubectl/).